isi-mube/Cytology-Codex/README.md

 For specific metric results, please refer to the specific Python folder:
   * [Salivary Gland results](https://github.com/isi-mube/cytology-codex/tree/main/02_py_scripts/01_salivary_gland)

-Using my [previous knowledge](https://github.com/isi-mube/cosmic-compendium) on Computer Vision, I could re-use and adapt my previous CNN to this multiclassification problem, after 2
+Using my [previous knowledge](https://github.com/isi-mube/cosmic-compendium) on Computer Vision, I could re-use and adapt my previous CNN to this multiple-multiclassification problem, around 20-25 epochs the accuracy in all models was around 90-95%.

+One of the challenges I faced during this project was gathering the Data

 ## Acknowledgments: